|

 has a broad interest in African

 birds and their conservation, and has been working in Angola since 2005.
-He is currently working on various Angolan projects for the A. P. Leventis Ornithological Research Institute of Nigeria, in partnership with BirdLife International.
+He is currently working on various Angolan projects for the A. P. Leventis Ornithological Research Institute of Nigeria, in partnership with BirdLife South Africa.
 Michael has a Masters Degree in Conservation Biology from the Percy FitzPatrick Institute of African Ornithology, and is a specialist bird guide, having travelled throughout the continent

 leading bird watching tours to remote areas, including Angola.
 Click